jyotirmaypaliwal/Handwritten-digit-recognition/README.md

 ### Correct predictions on test set - 91%
 ### Correct predictions on train set - 93%

-As we can see there is much room for improvement.

 ## Note
 We could have also used Fashion-MNIST data instead of just MNIST as Fashion_MNIST is a drop-in replacement to MNIST dataset.